MPASolutions/django-webix-sender/docs/usage.rst

 .. attribute:: WEBIX_SENDER['invoices_period']

-    Defines the periods to divide the invoices.
+    Optional: Defines the periods to divide the invoices.

     The available periods are: